Pazl27/nix-config/README.md

 <details>
   <summary>Hyprlock</summary>

+  <img src="./assets/screenshots/hyprlock.png" alt="Hyprlock Screenshot">

 ### Overview
-  Lock screen with weather.
+Lock screen with integrated weather display.

-  <img src="./assets/screenshots/hyprlock.png" alt="Hyprlock Screenshot">
+This module configures Hyprlock to show current weather conditions directly on the lock screen, using the system’s weather provider.
+It enhances the lock experience with at-a-glance info such as temperature and conditions, without needing to unlock the session.

-  Configuration location: `modules/home/wm/hyprlock.nix`
+Configuration location: modules/home/wm/hyprlock.nix

 </details>